joehunterdev/object-orientated-php/README.md

 - Don't worry too much about configuration details.
 The focus of this course is on understanding and applying OOP concepts.
 - Spend most of your time on the exercises.
 The best way to learn programming is by doing, so make sure to practice what you learn in the lessons.
+- Use oop and uml together to understand the concepts better

+## Weakpoints
+    - Closure functions
+    - Abstract classes and methods
+    - Uml diagrams
 PHP

 OOP